stefg2002/LABN/README.md

 DISCLAIMER:
-RISC-V instruction is saved as ram.dat hrLib was not created by me, provided by university instructors.
+RISC-V instruction is saved as ram.dat.
+'hrLib' folder was not created by me, it was provided by university instructors.